 Despite the recent down-scheduling of certain CBD products from S4 to S3, buying CBD oil in Australia is still somewhat tricky.

 To date, there are no registered over-the-counter CBD products available in pharmacies.

 In the absence of a prescription or referral, you’re restricted to illegal but mostly reputable green market pathways in Australia or riskier black market pathways abroad.

-For more information on CBD regulations see our : full guide to CBD Laws in Australia or our in-depth report on where to buy CBD products in Australia.
+For more information on CBD regulations, see our: complete guide to CBD Laws in Australia or our in-depth report on where to buy CBD products in Australia.

 What better way of truly benefiting from the many and varied health properties of cannabis-based CBD oils than from in the comfort of your own home and to your very own recipe.